nedbat/coveragepy/doc/source.rst

 or package names.
 If specified, only source inside these directories or packages will be measured.
 Specifying the source option also enables coverage.py to report on unexecuted files, since it can search the source tree for files that haven't been measured at all.
+Only importable files (ones at the root of the tree, or in directories with a ``__init__.py`` file) will be considered, and files with unusual punctuation in their names will be skipped (they are assumed to be scratch files written by text editors).

 You can further fine-tune coverage.py's attention with the ``--include`` and ``--omit`` switches (or ``[run] include`` and ``[run] omit`` configuration